Royal Lancers: Order of precedence

 The regiment retains order of precedence from the more senior antecedent regiment, the 9th/12th Royal Lancers (Prince of Wales's).

 Lineage

 The Royal Lancers is now the last regiment in the British Army to retain the title of "lancers".
 It has directly or indirectly inherited the traditions of the six British lancer regiments that were in existence until a series of amalgamations began in 1922.

 Traditions

 The Regimental Cap Badge is referred to as the 'Motto' and stands for 'Death or Glory'.

+The regiment may remain seated during the playing of the National Anthem following the service of the 17th Lancers aboard HMS Success and the acquisition of the nickname ‘The Horse Marines”.

+The historic lance, complete with pennant, is still carried by detachments of the regiment on ceremonial occasions.
+After the Battle of Aliwal 1846 the pennants of the 16th Lancers were found to be so encrusted with blood that they stood upright and stiff.
+A regimental tradition carried forward through the QRL and into the modern regiment is that lance pennants are starched and crimped 16 times in commemoration.
+Today, on parade half of the regiment's pennants will always be crimped.